cnuernber/cljs-lambda-gateway-example/README.md

-# CLJS, Reagent, Graal Native, & AWS API Gateway, Lambda
+# Shadow CLJS, Reagent, Graal Native, & AWS API Gateway, Lambda

 Here is a very basic but complete example of a working shadow-cljs-based application